sjzeil/CppUnitLite/README.md

- Each unit test function can contain code to set up parameters, invoke the function(s) being tested, and to evaluate the results of those function calls via the use of assertions:
+ Each unit test function can contain code to set up parameters, invoke the function(s) being tested, and to evaluate the results of those function calls via the use of assertions.
+Most assertions have the form:

+    assertThat (value, matcher);

+ although the following "old-fashioned" assertions are also supported.

        assertTrue (condition);
        assertFalse (condition);